calvinfeng/study-guide/doc/dynamic_programming.md

 # Dynamic Programming
 Dynamic programming is mostly just a matter of taking a recursive algorithm and finding the overlapping subproblems (that is, the repeated calls.)
 You then cache those results for future recursive calls.
+Therefore, dynamic programming goes hand in hand with recursions.

 Some people call top-down dynamic programming "memorization" and only use "dynamic programming" to refer to bottom-up work.